A Gift from an IRA

 With a gift from your IRA, you have a few options for making a powerful impact.

-OPTION 1—a traditional qualified charitable deduction (QCD)
+OPTION 1—a traditional qualified charitable distribution (QCD)

 You may find this appealing if you would like to make an immediate gift that counts toward your required minimum distribution (RMD).
 It works like this:

-• If you are an IRA owner age 70½ or older, you can order a transfer from your IRA directly to Citizens & Scholars.
+- If you are an IRA owner age 70½ or older, you can order a transfer from your IRA directly to Citizens & Scholars.

-• The gift does not qualify for an income tax deduction, but any amount up to the annual aggregate limit ($105,000 in 2024) is tax free.
+- The gift does not qualify for an income tax deduction, but any amount up to the annual aggregate limit ($105,000 in 2024) is tax free.

-• The gift counts toward your RMD if one is due (generally, beginning at age 73).
+- The gift counts toward your RMD if one is due (generally, beginning at age 73).

-• Your gift has an immediate impact on our work, and you can make this gift every year if you choose.
+- Your gift has an immediate impact on our work, and you can make this gift every year if you choose.

 Note that contributions to an IRA after age 70½ reduce the amount eligible for a QCD.

-OPTION 2—a new qualified charitable deduction
+OPTION 2—a one-time qualified charitable distribution

-• If you are an IRA owner age 70½ or older, you can direct a one-time transfer from your IRA to create a new charitable remainder trust (CRT).
+- If you are an IRA owner age 70½ or older, you can direct a one-time transfer from your IRA to create a new charitable remainder trust (CRT).

-• The gift does not qualify for an income tax deduction, but any amount up to the limit ($53,000 in 2024) is tax free.
+- The gift does not qualify for an income tax deduction, but any amount up to the limit ($53,000 in 2024) is tax free.

-• The gift counts toward your RMD if one is due (generally, beginning at age 73).
+- The gift counts toward your RMD if one is due (generally, beginning at age 73).

-• The minimum amount to fund a charitable remainder trust is $100,000.
+- The minimum amount to fund a charitable remainder trust is $100,000.
 However, spouses may contribute $53,000 each from their own IRAs into a single CRT.

-• Income payments may only go to the IRA owner and the owner’s spouse and are taxed at ordinary income tax rates.
+- Income payments may only go to the IRA owner and the owner’s spouse and are taxed at ordinary income tax rates.

-• This is not an annual gift—you may only use this option once.
+- This is not an annual gift—you may only use this option once.

 Click here to read more about charitable remainder trusts.
 Keep in mind that some rules and requirements differ if you fund the CRT from your IRA.